Be sure you understand when you can request a distribution, how to apply for one and at what age you are required to take one.

 Call the University HR Service Team at 650-736-2985.

-When you participate in the SCRP and terminate employment from Stanford, you must receive a minimum amount from your SCRP account each year after you reach age 72, starting no later than April 1 following the year in which you reach age 72.
+When you participate in the SCRP and terminate employment from Stanford, you must receive a minimum amount from your SCRP account each year after you reach age 73, starting no later than April 1 following the year in which you reach age 73.
 This minimum amount is also known as a required minimum distribution (RMD).
-Federal law (the SECURE Act) changed the age of the required distribution changed as of Jan.
-1, 2020.
-Please note:
+Federal law (the SECURE Act 2.0) changed the age of the required distribution as of Jan.
+1, 2023.
+Please note

-- If you left Stanford in 2019 at age 70-½ or older, you still have to take the required minimum distribution by April 1, 2020, and every year thereafter.
+- If you left Stanford in 2019 at age 70-½ or older, your required minimum distribution date remains April 1, 2020, and every year thereafter.

 - The IRS calculates how much you must withdraw, and you may have to pay income taxes on that amount.
 The penalty for not taking the distribution is 50% of the amount the IRS calculated you should take.